 A cataract is a clouding of the lens of the eye that can make it harder for you to see.
 More than half of Americans age 65 and older have cataracts.

-Cataracts occur when there is a buildup of protein in the lens that makes it cloudy.
+Cataracts happen when protein builds up in the lens of your eye, making it cloudy.
 This prevents light from passing clearly through the lens, causing some loss of vision.
-Since new lens cells form on the outside of the lens, all the older cells are compacted into the center of the lens resulting in the cataract.
+New lens cells form on the outside of the lens, and the older cells are compacted into the center of the lens, forming the cataract.